 What parts of the knee are involved?

-The ACL runs through a special notch in the femur called the intercondylar notch and attaches to a special area of the tibia called the tibial spine.
+The ACL runs through a special notch in the femur called the and attaches to a special area of the tibia called the tibial spine.

 The hamstring muscles run down the back of the thigh.
-Their tendons cross the knee joint and connect on each side of the tibia.
+Their tendons and connect on each side of the tibia.
 The graft used in ACL reconstruction is taken from the hamstring tendon (semitendinosus) along the inside part of the thigh and knee.
 Surgeons also commonly include a tendon just next to the semitendinousus, called the gracilis.

 The hamstrings function by pulling the leg backward and by propelling the body forward while walking or running.
 This movement is called hip extension.
 The hamstrings also bend the knees, a motion called knee flexion.